 City Dreamers is a masterpiece of documentary filmmaking which deserves multiple viewings—and an Oscar nomination.

-The film premiers October 20 at the Architecture & Design Film Festival in New York.
+The film premiered October 20, 2019 at the Architecture & Design Film Festival in New York.

 Here is more information about the four women: